tosc-rs/mnemos/firmware/common/README.md

 # MnemnOS Common Components

-At the moment, the common primarily define the message protocol used by system calls, and helper functions necessary for handling system calls in a convenient, idiomatic Rust way.
+At the moment, the `common` crate primarily defines the message protocol used by system calls, and helper functions necessary for handling system calls in a convenient, idiomatic Rust way.

 Message defintions live in `src/syscall/mod.rs`, and helper functions live in `src/porcelain/mod.rs`.